Sleeping Naked in Costa Rica was easy, where we stayed.

 We all jumped in with the exception of a slightly obese gentleman who appeared to a professional photographer.
 He was not dressed to get wet and seemed content with staying in the boat.

-Schools of fish, turtles and a HUGE Swordfish, it had to be over 4 feet long, it was a below us, weaving back and forth.
+Schools of fish, turtles and a huge Swordfish, it had to be over 4 feet long, it was just below us, weaving back and forth.

-I went wild, flopping my arms around trying to get Jon's attention, only to scare the fish away.
-Sorry.
+I went wild, flopping my arms around trying to get Jon's attention, only to scare ALL the fish away.

 Time to get back in the boat, I'm sure everyone agreed.

-It was like we were a bouncy toy for the dolphins as they jumped and surfed the boats waves.
+It was like we were a bouncy toy for the dolphins as they jumped and surfed the boat waves.

-Please view this video of a Spinner Dolphin Pod.
-I wish this was our video, but its the closest to what I am about to describe.................video by John Downer Productions.
+To get an idea of a Spinner Dolphin Pod, check out the video below.
+I wish this was our video, but it's the closest to what I am about to describe......video by John Downer Productions.

 The boat started to slow way down and it appeared the dolphins did too.